AJVtech/hello-world/README.md

 # hello-world
-For creating a hello-world repository
+For creating a hello-world repository branch.
+Master = hello-world
+Branch = hello-world/readme-edits
-We're making chnages in the read-edits branch so that we don't mess up the origina;l we'll commit the changes later on bu -aj-
+We're making changes in the read-edits branch so that we don't mess up the original we'll commit the changes later on . . . maybe!
+ -aj-